We've got the a's to your q's

 Q I haven't met the teacher who's leading the class, and I have some injuries.
 How can I let them know?

 A Easy!
-Feel free to introduce yourself when you first enter the Zoom room and fill her in on what's going on with your body.
-Chances are she'll beat you to the introduction, though.
-After you've talked about modifications that are available to you, she'll keep visually checking on you during class to see if you need further guidance.
+Feel free to introduce yourself when you first enter the Zoom room and fill them in on what's going on with your body.
+Chances are they'll beat you to the introduction, though.
+After you've talked about modifications that are available to you, they'll keep visually checking on you during class to see if you need further guidance.
 We're here to make your body feel happy and will show you all the tricks we know to help you stay safe in class.
 If you'd rather keep this conversation private, feel free to use the chat feature prior to class beginning to let your teacher know what's going on.

 Q What if I need to finish early?